GoogleChrome/web.dev/src/site/content/en/blog/mediastreamtrack-insertable-media-processing/index.md

 - The `MediaStreamTrackProcessor`, which consumes a `MediaStreamTrack` object's source and generates a stream of media frames, specifically [`VideoFrame`](https://w3c.github.io/webcodecs/#videoframe-interface) or [`AudioFrame`](https://w3c.github.io/webcodecs/#audioframe-interface)) objects.
-You can think of this as a track sink that is capable of exposing the unencoded frames from the track to a `ReadableStream` and that exposes a control channel for signals going in the opposite direction.
+You can think of this as a track sink that is capable of exposing the unencoded frames from the track as a `ReadableStream` and that exposes a control channel for signals going in the opposite direction.
 - The `MediaStreamTrackGenerator`, which consumes a stream of media frames and exposes a `MediaStreamTrack` interface, so that it can be used in any sink a `MediaStreamTrack` is currently attached to.
 It takes